 - GM3578/GM4578 German Specialised Study: Contemporary Austrian Literature and Film (convenor)

-I teach on the MLitt in Film, Visual Culture and Arts Management, where I also supervise dissertation projects, and on the MSc in Translation Studies.
+I teach on the MLitt in Film, Visual Culture and Arts Management, where I also supervise dissertation projects.
+Aditionally, I supervise dissertation projects on the MSc in Cultural and Creative Communication, and have previously taught on the MSc in Translation Studies.

-I am second supervisor to Denis Kneip, who is undertaking a practice-based PhD, examining the role of narrative and cinemafication of computer games.
+I am first supervisor to Lauren Cuthbert (2020-), whose PhD focuses on films made by the GDR documentary filmmakers Heynowski and Scheumann about the Vietnam War.
+I act as second supervisor to Denis Kneip (2019-), who is undertaking a practice-based PhD, examining the role of narrative and the cinemafication of computer games.

 I welcome enquiries from potential postgraduate students on topics in my areas of expertise.